 9. The worldwide m-commerce share in e-commerce is expected to reach 72.9% globally by 2021.

 The expansion of m-commerce in the US is already impressive, but its global growth will be even more surprising.
 M-commerce will represent a 72.9% share of the global market by 2021 according to mobile ecommerce stats.
 By comparison, its share in 2017 was just 58.9%.
 Some of the countries responsible for the growth are China, India, and of course, the US.

 As expected, the m-commerce industry is expected to gain more revenue this year as it continues to get a larger share of the market.
-Analysts expect that the industry will earn at least $2.3 trillion by the end of this year.
-By 2021, it will earn $3.56 trillion.
+Analysts expect that the industry will earn $3.56 trillion by 2021.
 To see how well it’s grown, keep in mind that it had $970 billion in sales in 2016.

 11. Global m-commerce is growing at a pace of 29%.

 Marketers often try to gain insights into mcommerce vs ecommerce growth.
 In answer, the global m-commerce market is growing at a steady pace of 29%.
 On the other hand, the global e-commerce market is growing at a rate of only 22%.
 While the gap isn’t too big, analysts are expecting the difference to widen considering the number of mobile devices worldwide.

 12. 90% of travel brands believe having a mobile strategy is necessary to succeed.